0820/doc/vc.md

   - [Block](#module-block)

     |-- Html

       |-- Title

+        `Silk\VisualConfigurator\Block\Html\Title`

         PHP class for page title template.
 Only used on product configurator page

         Set the page title on front end to be the product name

     |-- Product

       |-- View

         |-- Attributes

 ## Author